Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Comfort 4.7 Plush and luxurious feel initially.
+Comfort 4.7 Plush and inviting at first sit.

 Castlery Jonathan